 Hardwood decking offers a range of rich, natural colours from golden, light brown up to rich mahogany.

 Accoya® timber decking is a pale, light straw colour but can be easily stained to create the finish you desire.
 Due to the improved stability of Accoya® wood, coatings can last up to two times longer.

 Softwood decking is easy to install.
 It is recommend to always fix with screws to allow for easy replacement of boards, and it is essential that any cut ends are treated with an end-grain preservative to avoid rot and decay.
 Maximising the service life of a softwood deck requires more maintenance than other wood types with regular cleaning, and reapplication of preservatives.

 Before installing hardwood decking, consider allowing boards to acclimatise as moisture content can vary.
 Boards can shrink and swell, therefore a gap of approx. 5mm should be left between boards (or roughly the size of a pencil!).
 Hardwood decking timbers can be very dense and it is recommended to pre-drill boards before fitting screws.
 It will take longer to install than a softwood deck, and a robust power tool is recommended.

 As Accoya® wood decking is slightly acidic, like most durable woods, it is recommended to use A2 (general applications) or A4 (for seacoast exposures) stainless steel.
-To ensure a durable and lasting fixation, the boards should be fixed with at least 50 mm clearance to the end of the board (use self-drilling screws or pre drill the hole to 1 mm less than the shank diameter).
+To ensure a durable and lasting fixation, timber for decking should be fixed with at least 50 mm clearance to the end of the board (use self-drilling screws or pre drill the hole to 1 mm less than the shank diameter).
 Due to its dimensional stability, Accoya® deckboards will not shrink and swell and cause damage around fixings, or splinter so it can be classed as barefoot friendly.